 He began to teach his son, Michael Williams how to operate paving equipment at the age of nine.
 In 1989 Michael Williams took over the reins and turned Beltway into a multi-million dollar paving operation.
 Michael transformed Beltway Paving into an impressive, world class, highly respected paving company.

-In 2013 Beltway Paving announced the retirement of Michael Williams and the passing of the torch to the 3rd generation of the family to own and operate Beltway Paving - his daughter Christine Williams.
+In 2013 Beltway Paving announced the retirement of Michael Williams and the passing of the torch to the 3rd generation of the family to own and operate Beltway Paving - his daughter Christine Williams-Murphy.

 Having been in control of day to day operations since that point, Christine proudly stepped up to continue the legacy that her grandfather had envisioned so many years ago.